TradeControl/tradecontrol.github.io/index.md

 ## Free Software

 Trade Control is published under the GNU licence.
 You are free to engage with the code and extend functionality without permission.
-As a first-generation app, you can incorporate new developments without additional cost.
+You can therefore incorporate new developments without additional cost.
 There are no subscription fees.

 ## Implementation